Sponsored by OverDrive

 Information for Schools

-Here in the School Zone you can find information to support pupils (or the whole class!) taking part in the Summer Reading Challenge, with resources to inspire all your students to read for pleasure.
+Here in the School Zone you can find information to support pupils (or the whole class!) taking part in the Summer Reading and Winter Mini Challenges, with resources to inspire all your students to read for pleasure.

 Download our quick guide on encouraging children to read for enjoyment here.

-By getting involved in the Summer Reading Challenge, your school can:
+By getting involved in The Reading Agency’s Reading Challenges, your school can:

 - Enhance and support its reading initiatives and involve parents and the wider community